 Best Time to Drink?

-It goes really well with sweet stuff since it has a rich aroma and they elevate the taste of each other.
+It goes well with sweet stuff since it has a rich aroma, and they elevate each other’s taste.
 Excellent for a break in the afternoon or occasions people get together to have a cheerful moment.

 For further information about matcha, please check our article.